MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-40-Domestic-Licensing-Source-Material/subjectgroup-ECFR4f6487a7eccf876-Exemptions/section-40.13.md

 (6) Natural or depleted uranium metal used as shielding constituting part of any shipping container: *Provided,* That:

-(i) The shipping container is conspicuously and legibly impressed with the legend “CAUTION - RADIOACTIVE SHIELDING - URANIUM”; and
+(i) The shipping container is conspicuously and legibly impressed with the legend “CAUTION—RADIOACTIVE SHIELDING—URANIUM”; and

 (ii) The uranium metal is encased in mild steel or equally fire resistant metal of minimum wall thickness of one-eighth inch (3.2 mm).